 - Iraq’s 2G and 3G licences have been renewed for a total of eight years in a tech neutral basis.
 That’s another three years for free, compared to the country’s original plan.

 - Instead of delaying a planned 5G award, New Zealand’s government decided to enable the early release of the 3.5 GHz range via a direct offer for the reserve price, as opposed to a competitive award.

-In addition to providing access to more spectrum, regulators and governments are looking at other ways to promote better connectivity by supporting additional investments.
-For example, Canada, Romania and South Africa are delaying spectrum annual fee payments.
+In addition to providing access to more spectrum, regulators and governments have looked at other ways to promote better connectivity by supporting additional investments.
+For example, Canada, Romania and South Africa have delayed spectrum annual fee payments.

 Currently, mobile operators are sustaining the sudden and significant increase in traffic demand even with the growing vaccination rollout.
 The GSMA calls for governments to work with the mobile industry to find ways to support the mobile industry’s enormous efforts to keep everyone and everything connected in this increasing time of need.
 The GSMA also calls on governments to make policy changes that sets up a recovery that fully utilises the power of mobile services.